-- If yes continue after providing or citing documentation for planned activities or future sampling/measurement events.
-Specifically identify the well/measurement locations which will be tested in the future to verify the expectation (identified in #3) that groundwater contamination will not be migrating horizontally (or vertically, as necessary) beyond the "existing area of groundwater contamination." - If no enter "NO" status code in #8. skip to #7 (and enter a "YE" status code in #8, if #7 = yes) after providing an explanation and/or referencing documentation supporting that groundwater "contamination" does not enter surface water bodies
+X If yes - continue after providing or citing documentation for planned activities or future sampling/measurement events.
+Specifically identify the well/measurement locations which will be tested in the future to verify the expectation (identified in #3) that groundwater contamination will not be migrating horizontally (or vertically, as necessary) beyond the "existing area of groundwater contamination."

+If no - enter "NO" status code in #8.

+If unknown - enter "IN" status code in #8.